 7. What Type of Jointing Sand Do You Use in Hardscape Construction?

 Whitehouse Landscaping uses polymeric sand.
 The benefit of polymeric sand is that it helps prevent weeds from germinating and ant hills from forming in the pavers because it sets like mortar, but remains flexible.

 8. Do You Use Geogrid Reinforcement in Retaining Walls?

 Whitehouse Landscaping uses this reinforcement especially when building retaining walls over 4’ in height although it may be required for shorter walls as well.
 The geogrid locks into the face of the wall and runs back into the slope, thereby using the weight of the wall and the backfill as an anchor to stabilize the wall.

 9. Ask Your Hardscape Contractor If a Permit Is Required?

 Most covered structures, decks and pools will require a permit.
 Beginning a project without a permit could have an unfortunate result.

 10. Inquire about the Hardscape Contractor’s Insurance and Workers’ Compensation.

 You certainly don’t want to be liable for any damages or injuries that occur on your property.
 Most hardscapers have coverage but it’s worth checking.

-Whitehouse Landscaping has been in business for over 15 years and we have the necessary certifications and re-educate ourselves about the last technology to assure you that your project will be done right.
+Whitehouse Landscaping has been in business for over 20 years and we have the necessary certifications and re-educate ourselves about the latest technology to assure you that your project will be done right.
 Check out our Portfolio or read about our Design Process and especially our 3D Design capability.
 We are confident that our skill, design, and professionalism will exceed your expectations